 Sister Writes is now accepting new registrants for The Writing Workshop beginning in late January 2019.
 As the longest running Sister Writes program, The Writing Workshop is for women who love to write.

 Through the program, participants learn valuable literacy and writing skills, hone their voices as writers, share stories, and write about the realities of their lives.
 They also receive writing mentorship from professional women writers and collaborate with one another through the Outreach Program.
 The culmination of The Writing Workshop is the publication and public launch of Sister Writes, the program’s literary magazine.

 The Writing Workshop will run for 12-weeks at the Bloor/Gladstone Library in downtown Toronto.
-Author Lauren Kirshner facilitates the program, along with guest writers, including acclaimed poets, novelists, and journalists, and experienced Sister Writes peer facilitators.
+Under guidance from author Lauren Kirshner, peer Sister Writes educators facilitate the program, along with guest writers, including acclaimed poets, novelists, and journalists, and experienced Sister Writes participants.

 At each workshop, participants are introduced to a writing genre or technique and encouraged to explore different ways of telling their stories and expressing their voices.
 Every workshop includes free writing exercises, guided readings, writing time, discussion, feedback time, and a closing exercise.
 Snacks and supplies including books, notebooks, pens, and TTC tokens, are provided.

 A key component of the Sister Writes Workshop is that participants are involved in the program at every stage.
 Participants collaborate on the planning and publication of the Sister Writes magazine, and work closely with the Sister Writes Managing Editor throughout the publication process.
 Through the Outreach Program, experienced participants design and facilitate workshops throughout Toronto, gaining leadership skills and experience.

 For more information on how to register for our next session, visit the join page.